Adityap340/CodeFiesta/README.md

 1. **Login**
    - Navigate to the login page.
    - Enter your email and password to log in.
-   - username: admin@gmail.com password: admin@123 (dummy creds if you want to try out)

 2. **Taking a Quiz**
    - Select the type of quiz (MCQ or Logo Guessing).